stefur/qtile-config/README.md

 ## Qtile configuration
 This is my configuration for [Qtile](https://github.com/qtile/qtile).
 It's geared towards Wayland and used with Waybar.
-I've you're interested in xorg related stuff, check this [branch](https://github.com/stefur/qtile-config/tree/xorg).
+If you're interested in xorg related stuff, check this [branch](https://github.com/stefur/qtile-config/tree/xorg).

 ![](screenshot.jpg)